krokedil/dibs-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2016.12.07	- version 2.4.3 =
+* Tweak			- Added possibility to send payment window language to DIBS based on current site language in WP.
+* Fix			- Make a real pre-athorization in DIBS when subscription signup contains a free trial.
+Previously 1 kr was charged.

 = 2016.10.26	- version 2.4.2 =
 * Fix			- Get DIBS ticket number from subscription in process_subscription_payment if it isn't stored in parent order (might happen if customer have changed/updated their card).